The arithmetic mean is the average of a group of numbers. It is what most people think of when they hear the

 time point, the curves will not be found to be significantly different

-- The MH test is often used to compare stratified, categorical data.
-It can also used to compare survival curves
+The MH test is often used to compare stratified, categorical data.
+It can also be used to compare survival curves

 (see Kaplan-Meier estimator)